johnvanleeuwen/HOL-IntroToWindowsAzureVirtualMachines/HOL.md

 <a name="Ex2Task2"></a>
 #### Task 2 - Attaching Empty Disk Images ####

-In this task, you will create two empty data disks and attach them to an existing VM using the Windows Azure Management Portal.
+In this task, you will create two empty data disks and attach them to an existing Virtual Machine using the Windows Azure Management Portal.
 You will use these data disks to split SQL Server Data and Logs.

 1. Now, you will create and attach empty data disks to store the SQL Server logs and data files, and you will also add an endpoint.
-To do this, in the **Virtual Machines** section, select the SQL Server VM you created in the previous task.
+To do this, in the **Virtual Machines** section, select the SQL Server Virtual Machine you created in the previous task.

-1. In the VM's **Dashboard**, click **Attach** in the menu at the bottom of the page and select **Attach Empty Disk**.
+1. In the Virtual Machine's **Dashboard**, click **Attach** in the menu at the bottom of the page and select **Attach Empty Disk**.

 	![Attach Empty Disk](images/attach-empty-disk.png?raw=true "Attach Empty Disk")